 Central to the vision of Atsikana Pa Ulendo (Girls On The Move) Secondary School in Malawi is the goal of economic sustainability.
 In the long term, APU needs to be able to operate independently, without requiring funding from elsewhere.

-Our start up plan is to use donated funds to construct all of the buildings and facilities that are needed to run the school.
+Our start up plan was to use donated funds to construct all of the buildings and facilities that are needed to run the school.
 Initially, the cost of operating the school is being covered entirely by our sponsors who pay $1000 per year per student.